Superdense Coding

 Step 3: Receiver decodes the information

-Next q0 is sent and the receiver has to decode the qubit.
-This is done by applying a CNOT where the received q0 is the control and q1 is the target.
-Then a Hadamard gate is applied to q0.
+Next q0 is sent and once received has to be decoded in order to retrieve the information.
+This is done by applying a CNOT where q0 is the control and q1 is the target.
+Next a Hadamard gate is applied to q0 and both qubits are measured.

 Code